murillomasson/openWeatherMapMongoDB/README.md

 ```

 - Sign up in MongoDB Atlas: https://www.mongodb.com/cloud/atlas/register.
-You can check here to see how to create a cluster and make a str connection:
+You can check here how to create a cluster and make a str connection:
 https://www.mongodb.com/docs/atlas/getting-started/

 - Open _api.py_ and modify: